jeremyzilar/street-view/docs/by-name-list.md

 deck: Knowing everyone experiencing street homelessness by name to ensure coordinated care and support
 ---

+## Why It Matters

-A by-name list is exactly what it sounds like: a real-time list of everyone experiencing street homelessness in Santa Fe, tracked **by name** so that service providers can coordinate care and ensure no one falls through the cracks.
+A by-name list is exactly what it sounds like: a real-time list of everyone experiencing street homelessness in Santa Fe, tracked by name so that service providers can coordinate care and ensure no one falls through the cracks.

 Instead of relying on rough estimates or each organization maintaining their own records, a by-name list gives all participating providers a shared, up-to-date view of who needs support, what services they're receiving, and how we can work together to help them achieve stability.

----

-## Why It Matters

-### The Problem Without a By-Name List

-When providers don't have a shared view:

-- **People get lost in the gaps** between organizations and systems
-- **Efforts get duplicated** when multiple providers don't know others are already engaged
-- **Critical information doesn't transfer** when someone moves between service areas
-- **We can't measure progress** because we don't know who we're actually serving
-- **Case conferencing relies on memory** instead of comprehensive data

 ### The Power of Knowing Everyone